This website uses cookies to ensure you get the best experience on our website. Learn more

 Honeymoons

-For rustic charm with a luxurious feel, Oliver’s camp is a great destination for a honeymoon to Tanzania.
-Enjoy a large tented room under a thatch roof, stylish furniture and delicious food.
+For rustic charm with a luxurious feel, and very secluded and private tents, Oliver’s Camp is a great destination for a Tanzanian honeymoon.
+Enjoy the large tented room under a thatched roof, stylish furniture and delicious food.
 Expect thoughtful touches from the staff, to make you both feel really special.

 See ideas for Honeymoons